Product Roadmap¶

 - Direct user management

-Create, update, and delete users directly within JIM rather than only synchronising them from connected systems. - Self-service for locally-managed attributes
+Create, update, and delete users directly within JIM rather than only synchronising them from Connected Systems. - Self-service for locally-managed attributes

 Allow users to maintain attributes owned by JIM (photos, pronouns, bios, and similar) rather than relying on upstream systems. - Lifecycle Workflows